rlentz1236/ObjectDetectionTutorial-/README.md

 This Notebook walks you through downloading a program call LableImg developed by tzutalin GitHub: https://github.com/tzutalin <br>
 LabelImg can be used to create the annotation xml files needed to create a custom image dataset for training and testing custom object detection models.

+When labeling images make sure you set the label name as the name you want your model to label them as.
+The label names created at this step will be the labels used for any model trained on the datset.

+When drawing the annotation boxes keep them as tight as possible removing as much of the image that is not part of the object without removing any of the object

+The annotation xml files must match the name of the image they are created for otherwise an error will occur during training.

+When creating a training dataset you want to have at least 20 different pictures of each object you are trying to detect.

 ### Dependencies
 ```
 pip install --upgrade pyqt5 lxml